The New In The Heights Trailer Has Sexy Post-Pandemic Energy

 Advertisement

-That's another thing — after postponing its original June 2020 release, In The Heights is now set to blow into theaters and HBOMax on June 18, a time that politicians and health experts are now hinting might mark the beginning of a tentative return to normal.
+That's another thing — after postponing its original June 2020 release, In The Heights is now set to blow into theatres and Crave on June 18, a time that politicians and health experts are now hinting might mark the beginning of a tentative return to normal.

 In The Heights seems to be aware of the expectations it carries.
 The tagline for the trailer, released on Sunday, reads: "This summer, we’ll be back to dancing in the street together."
 Remember dancing?
 Remember people?
 Remember summer?
 Remember singing in public without worrying about the amount of droplets you might be expectorating?
 In The Heights has all that and more.
 This trailer has all that, plus the kind of exuberant, bracing enthusiasm that so many of us craving after an entire year inside.